smileidentity/web-client/packages/smart-camera-web/README.md

     app.listen(process.env.PORT || 4000);
     ```

-    This can also be achieved using other Server to Server libraries.
+    This approach can also be achieved using other Server to Server libraries.

 ## Compatibility